iurisemedo/MultiSectionWebsite/replit.md

 - Hover effects with elevation and shadow
 - Scroll-triggered fade-in animations for each card
 - Images display completely without cropping, using dark letterbox background for consistency
+- All images are unique with no repetition

 ### Premium Upgrade Modal
 - Full-screen overlay modal with 3 symmetrical pricing tiers: